 Is it still good to go to our exercise/movement classes?
-Yes, because the overall motivation, social engagement and habit forming benefits (as well as those gained from the movement we are doing!) that attending a group activity can give us - as long as we choose ones we enjoy - help us to keep 'being active' as a regular part of our lives.
+Yes, absolutely, because the overall motivation, social engagement and habit forming benefits - as well as those gained from the movement you are doing! - that attending a group activity can give you - as long as you choose ones you enjoy - help you to keep 'being active' as a regular part of your lives.

-What about going to the gym?
-If it's something we enjoy and we working at a sensible, suitable level, then this is as good as any other activities we like to do (etc. cycling, swimming, gardening, playing golf etc.).
+What about going to the gym (when lockdowns allow)?
+If it's something you enjoy and you make sure to work at a sensible, suitable level, then this is as good as any other activities you like to do (etc. cycling, swimming, gardening, playing golf etc.).